 Once classes are open for enrolment, students enrol in classes on a 'first come, first served' basis.
 Popular class times fill up quickly, so we suggest that you enrol as soon as possible to maximise your chances of a suitable timetable.
 You can enrol in semester 2 courses at the start of the year.

 If a class is full, you won’t be able to find it in Access Adelaide.
 If you are unable to enrol because all classes in a course are full, please lodge a request for consideration using the following form:

 Please note that, due to occupational health, safety and welfare requirements, you cannot be enrolled in classes where the maximum room capacity has already been reached.

-If your Class Full enquiry relates to a course, or courses, outside the ECMS faculty, such as ENTREP, ECON, ACCT etc., please forward your enquiry to the relevant faculty office.
+If your Class Full enquiry relates to a course, or courses, outside the Faculty of Engineering, Computer and Mathematical Sciences, such as ENTREP, ECON, ACCT etc., please forward your enquiry to the relevant faculty office.
 For e.g. a PHYSICS course enquiry should be forwarded to the Faculty of Sciences, and an ENTREP course enquiry should be forwarded to the Faculty of the Professions.

 Ready to start enrolling?